gdgnuernberg/arcore-meet-andy/README.md

 </manifest>
 ```

-* Permissions are actually requested at runtime and until know our ArFragment took care about this.
-We need to extend it to request more permissions.
+* Permissions are actually requested at runtime and until now our ArFragment took care about this.
+We need to extend ArFragment to request more permissions.
 * Create a new Kotlin class file, name it `PhotoArFragment.kt` and put this inside:
 ``` kotlin
 class PhotoArFragment : ArFragment() {